Covid-19: Passengers may be required to pay for stay in quarantine

 Vaccine delivery

-The High-Level Task Force on Covid-19 Vaccination will meet on Monday to discuss the delay to the delivery of the AstraZeneca vaccine to European Union countries.
+Meanwhile, the High-Level Task Force on Covid-19 Vaccination is due to meet on Monday to discuss the delay to the delivery of the AstraZeneca vaccine to European Union countries.

 Governments were informed of the delay in a meeting between member states and the European Commission on Friday to discuss the joint EU vaccination procurement programme.